djungarick/VSUtils/README.md

 #### Notes:

-- Only Class and Interface templates are supported currently
+- Only Class and Interface templates are provided by default;
-- You can customize item templates in folder [Template](./ReplaceItemTemplates/Templates/)
+- You can customize Class and Interface templates in the [Template](./ReplaceItemTemplates/Templates/) folder;
+- You can add your own templates to the [Template](./ReplaceItemTemplates/Templates/) folder;
+- You can use your own templates in the [appsettings.json](./ReplaceItemTemplates/appsettings.json) file (use existing configuration as an example).